laurayuzheng/laurayuzheng.github.io/index.md

 While this paradigm has been explored for physics-based simulation, applying it to traffic simulation is challenging since existing mathematical models of simulation describe approximations (rather than exact pathing) of human beings.
 Previously, I interned at [Waymo](https://waymo.com/) with Omar Makhlouf, [Kitware](https://www.kitware.com/) with Brian Clipp and at [GESDISC, NASA Goddard SFC / ADNET Systems](https://disc.gsfc.nasa.gov/) with Arif Albayrak, William Teng, and Mohammad Khayat.

+Aside from my thesis work in autonomous driving, I am also working on projects in social virtual reality, e-sports, and public health.

+I will be joining Waymo full-time in August 2025!

 ## Education

 **Ph.D in Computer Science**, Fall 2020 - Present <br>